openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    of a name-value pair includes the following:

    -  Evaluation of the expression; and
-   -  Assigning the value of the expression to the corresponding field of *x* as its initial value.
+   -  Assignment of the value of expression to the corresponding field of *x* as its initial value.
 This rule also applies to *readonly* fields.

 .. index::